What is workflow automation?

 Workflow automation can be feasible and effective only if the organizational processes are clearly and thoroughly understood.
 You need a deep understanding of the following:

-1. Inputs and outputs: Each workflow consists of a set of inputs and their corresponding expected optimal outputs.
-You need to identify these and exactly specify them while automating workflows.
+1. Inputs and outputs: Each workflow consists of a set of inputs and their corresponding expected, optimal outputs.
+You need to identify these and specify them exactly while automating workflows.

 2. The transitional stages in workflows: From inception to completion, a workflow will have multiple stages in it.
 You need to define these stages clearly, as they govern the process flow within a workflow.

-3. The approvers involved: The stakeholders for each workflow can approve or reject the transitions between workflow changes, and are responsible for determining the flow of a workflow.
+3. The approvers involved: The stakeholders for each workflow can approve or reject the transitions between workflow changes and are responsible for determining the flow of a workflow.

 An understanding of the organizational processes will assist in the creation of efficient, productive, and optimally automated workflows.

-Visually mapping out the workflows
+Visually map out the workflows

 Who the approvers are